-“Will I be punished for eternity if I don’t deadlift?” is a one of the many questions that a permabulker asks himself at least 150 times a day.
-It’s been said that people who don’t deadlift are missing on one of the most anabolic exercises, which turns fragile boys into powerful cavemen.
+“Will I be punished for eternity if I don’t deadlift?” is one of the many questions that a permabulker asks himself at least 150 times a day.
+It’s been said that people who don’t deadlift miss their chance to transform from fragile boys into muscular cavemen.
 This is nothing but a grand illusion which has been put in your heads through images, corrupt authorities and video brainwashing.
-Thanks to powerful PR campaigns the deadlift has been made to appear as something otherworldly when in reality it’s just an exercise – nothing less, nothing more.
-The way I see it, deadlifts are no magic, just permabulking + powerlifting macho nonsense.
-Of course, the exercise itself is perfectly, and you should keep on doing it if you want.
+Thanks to powerful PR campaigns the deadlift appears as something otherworldly when in reality it’s just an exercise.

-Still, people deserve to know that there are many alternatives to the deadlift, and one of them are weighted back hyperextensions.
+People deserve to know that there are many alternatives to the deadlift.
+One of them would be weighted back hyperextensions.

-Weighted hyperextensions are very rarely seen in the gym because of four main reasons.
+Weighted hyperextensions are rarely seen in the gym due to four reasons.
 First, they are not popular.
-There aren’t thousands of YouTube videos promoting the exercise.
-Second, you can’t lift a ton of weight.
-Third, people are afraid to train their lower backs because we live in a world where every second person supposedly has a bad back, or at least that’s what the commercials want us to believe.
+Second, you can’t lift a lot of weight.
+Third, people are afraid to train their lower backs because we live in a world where everyone supposedly has a bad back, or at least that’s what the commercials want us to believe.
 Fourth, the lower back muscles are not as marketable as big arms.

-The weighted hyperextension and the deadlift share the same primary movers – lower back, upper back, hamstrings and hips.
-In a way, back extensions are simply Romanian deadlifts done on a stationary machine/device.
-However, in most cases hyperextensions place a little more direct stress on the lower back.
-That’s why you get an insane pump in the area.
+The weighted hyperextension and the deadlift share the same primary movers – lower back, upper back, hamstrings, and hips.
+In a way, back extensions are Romanian deadlifts done on a stationary machine/device.

-At the end of the day, I prefer to do weighted hyperextensions over deadlifts.
-It’s less stressful on your CNS and your back is still working really hard.
-You will notice that the exercise works not only the lower back, but also the upper back as well.
+Also, you will notice that the exercise works not only the lower back but also the upper back as well.
 It’s definitely not a joke.